gaphor/gaphas/README.txt

 NOTE: updating is done from the canvas, items should not update sub-items.

-After an update, the Item should be ready top be drawn.
+After an update, the Item should be ready to be drawn.

 Drawing
 -------
 Drawing is done by the View.
-It calls the draw(context) method for each *root* item in the canvas.
-Items should instruct the engine to draw sub-item (children) by calling context.draw_children().
+All items marked for redraw (e.i. the items that had been updated) will be drawn in the order in which they reside in the Canvas (first root item, then it's children; second root item, etc.)

+There used to be a draw_children() method in the view context.
+This method has been rendered obsolete (mainly to speed up drawing).
-In addition to draw_children(), the context has the following properties:
+The view context passed to the Items draw() method has the following properties:

  view:     the view we're drawing to
  cairo:    the CairoContext to draw to